blazium-engine/rune_docs/docs/rune-interface/localization.md

 2. Rename it to match your language code (e.g., `fr_FR.po` for French, `de_DE.po` for German)
 3. Edit the file header:
    - Change `Language:` to your language code
+   - Update `PO-Revision-Date:` to the current date and time (optional, but recommended)
    - Update `X-Native-Name:` to the native name of your language
    - Update `X-English-Name:` to the English name of your language
 4. Translate all `msgstr` entries to your target language